yoonhyejin/airflow-with-bigquery-guide/docs/01-set-up.md

 ## Create Raw BigQuery Table
 You will need a BigQuery table as a raw data source in your GCP project.
-We will use `bigquery-public-data.austin_bikeshare.bikeshare_trips` dataset to create a dummy table.
+We will use the `bigquery-public-data.austin_bikeshare.bikeshare_trips` dataset to create a dummy table.

 ```sql
 CREATE TABLE {your_dataset_name}.trips AS (